Ellen White Investigation

 Never should God's people venture upon forbidden ground.
 Marriage between believers and unbelievers is forbidden by God.16

 While this would seem to be Biblically sound, one must wonder what Ellen White meant by unbeliever?
-What is an unbeliever in Christ?
+Was is an unbeliever in Christ?
 Or an unbeliever in SDA doctrines?
 From her 1850 statement quoted earlier, it would seem to be the latter.

 Early Marriages